 Board involvement and managerial support is critical to creating value through ESG strategies.
 Active involvement by corporate boards can help guide and shape ESG best practices and reinforce the idea of the ESG strategy as a priority.
 Companies may also want to create an ESG team or committee, bring in staff experts, and/or write up a charter to stay on track.

-Identifying specific ESG issues and metrics to focus on can be difficult, due to the diversity of ESG frameworks and lack of a universal standard.
-Nevertheless, ESG frameworks are systems meant to standardize the reporting of ESG metrics, so they are helpful starting points for figuring out key benchmarks and metrics.
+Nevertheless, ESG frameworks are systems meant to standardise the reporting of ESG metrics, so they are helpful starting points for figuring out key benchmarks and metrics.
 Some of the most commonly used ESG frameworks and standards include:

 Some corporations may choose to rely directly on one of these frameworks; the benefit to that approach is that the benchmarks have already been established, and often already provide an ESG score based on fixed criteria that allows corporations to compare their performance with peers of similar scores.